Vegetative propagation or asexual propagation is the method of reproducing plants with the use of organs other than the seed and spore. In

 new plants.
 Hence the word “asexual”, which means “without sex” or “not

 In conventional propagation without the employment of tissue culture techniques, asexual propagation is accomplished with the use of roots, stems, and leaves.
-These are non-reproductive parts and the new plant develops directly from any of these parts without undergoing fertilization or union of male and female gametes.
+These are non-reproductive parts.
+They consist of body or somatic cells which are formed through mitosis, the type of cell division which produces daughter cells with identical chromosomes as the parent cell.
+Consequently, the new plants develop directly from any of these parts without undergoing fertilization or union of male and female gametes.
 Other naturally formed plant organs which are considered vegetatively produced are likewise used.

 Natural vs Artificial Methods of Vegetative Propagation